Server-Eye/helpers/GetSensorhubWhereSensorIsNotAdded/Readme.md

 # GetSensorhubWhereSensorIsNotAdded.ps1

 Shows all System where the given Sensor is not appled.
+Script can round for a long time based on Customer, Sensorhub and Sensor count.

 Sensortype must be provided in English see this link for more Informations. https://servereye.freshdesk.com/support/solutions/articles/14000082889-auflistung-aller-sensor-in-der-powershell